anubh-v/RedditSpeaks/README.md

 Reddit is a platform for hosting interest or place based communities.

-RedditSpeaks is a project about extracting results and relationships from the data available on Reddit.
+RedditSpeaks is a project about extracting information from news articles shared on Reddit.

-Problem areas being considered:
-- Identifying trends across time in various Reddit communities
-- Tracking the popularity of various topics across geospatial boundaries
-- Tracking community activity over time
+Currently, RedditSpeaks can identify the most common names mentioned in news headlines.

 View some results [here](docs/results.md)

 ## Install